 While the bride or her family may decide to pay for all the bridesmaid's dresses, the general expectation is that you will purchase your own dress.
-It may be frustrating to have to pay for your dress if you don't like the style that the bride has chosen but don't be fussy about it.
+It may be frustrating to have to pay for your dress.
+This is especially true if you don't like the style that the bride has chosen.
+But don't be fussy about it and make a big stink.
 It's difficult to plan a wedding and the least you can do is wear whatever dress the bride chooses.
 Usually dress shopping is a fun outing where you can get to know the other members of the bridal party if you don't already.
 Enjoy the day with the bride to be and her closest friends.

 3. Attend All Wedding Events

-The events you will need to attend as a bridesmaid will vary depending on the style of the wedding but you can expect to be present for the bachelorette party, bridal shower, and rehearsal dinner.
-Of course, if you live far away from the bride and find it difficult to fly out for multiple events it's acceptable to talk to the bride and ask which events are most important to her.
+The events you will need to attend as a bridesmaid will vary depending on the style of the wedding.
+Generally, you can expect to be present for the bachelorette party, bridal shower, and rehearsal dinner.
+Of course, if you live far away from the bride, then hav a conversation with her.
+Talk about how it may be difficult to fly out for multiple events and ask which events are most important to her.
 But if you live locally, clear your schedule for whatever days the bride needs you.

 4. Show Up Early

 On the wedding day, you will arrive earlier than all other guests.
 Most likely, the bride will get ready with all of her bridesmaids the morning of the wedding.
-You will have your hair and makeup done with the rest of the bridal party and may need to pose for pictures prior to the ceremony.
+You'll likely have your hair and makeup done with the rest of the bridal party.
+As well, you may need to pose for pictures prior to the ceremony.
 If the wedding is far away, you may need to come a day early and reserve a hotel room so that you can wake up on time.
 If you do need to stay in a hotel prior to the wedding, the cost of accommodations are yours to pay.
 The bride and groom do not generally pay for any hotel costs.